Skip to content

 How Contadu Automates SERP Intent Analysis.

-• Question Identification (PAA): Contadu automatically pulls questions from the “People Also Ask” section, giving you ready-made ideas for sections that directly address user needs.
+• Automated Question Identification (PAA): Contadu automatically pulls the most relevant questions from the “People Also Ask” section and related searches, giving you a ready-made list of subtopics that directly address the user’s secondary intents.

 FAQ

-Do I always have to copy the competitor format?
+Do I always have to copy the exact format of the top-ranking competitors?

-Is intent the same on mobile and desktop?
+Is search intent the same on mobile devices as it is on desktop?

 • content format